 Listening to your father talk about investment strategies with your brother and wondering why he never talked to you about all of that “money stuff.”

-That summer in college when your job fell through and you lived on Ramen noodles and leftover scones from your girlfriend’s bakery job.
+That summer in college when your job fell through and you lived on Ramen noodles.

-That triumphant moment when you raised your rates — and people actually said yes.
+That triumphant moment when you raised your rates — and your people actually said yes.

 All of your ancestors who worked themselves to the bone, yet somehow remained cheerful and creative … who sing in your very DNA when you find the silence to listen.

 Many people, when they first start looking at their Money Story, feel a lot of shame.
+This is all really normal.
 As we pull our Money Story out of the closet (and all the secrecy and silence), it’s easy to focus on the bad stuff, first.
 Yet we all have challenges and strengths around money — and our Money Stories contain traumas and triumphs, pain and joy.